JoseExposito/touchegg/README.md

 Run Touchégg manually by running the command `touchegg` or reboot to get started.

-Included by default on elementary OS 6, Zorin OS 16 and Pop!\_OS 21.04+
+Included by default on elementary OS 6, Zorin OS 16, Pop!\_OS 21.04+ and Linux Mint 21.2

 ## Fedora, CentOS, RHEL and derivatives